 - Asparagus densiflorus 'Myersii'

 Plant Your Bananas

 Line the base of a pot with broken clay pot pieces, and plant the banana plant in multipurpose potting mix.
 Widely available, banana plants are large perennials that grow very quickly in summer.
 They like a sunny spot, sheltered from strong winds that could tear their leaves.

 To encourage the strongest, most luscious growth, water the plants regularly and feed every week using a liquid fertilizer.
 You can add to the display by underplanting your bananas with ferns, trailing bedding plants or other exotics with attractive foliage.

 To make sure your banana plant survives the winter, bring the pot indoors before the first frosts.
-A plant mover will make the task easier.
+A plant mover (left) will make the task easier.
 Remove older leaves and keep the plant in a room or heated greenhouse at a minimum temperature of 45 degrees F. Don't water in the colder months but start again in spring.